WebAssembly/spec/spectec/doc/Language.md

 A special form of alternation defines a numeric range using the notation `n | ... | m`;
 in that case, both limit symbols must be numeric tokens.

+As a special short-hand,
+grammars can be given as a range `production | ... | production`.
+In that case,
+both left-hand and right-hand sides are restricted to numeric literals, which both must have the same distance between first and last case.

 Grammars can be parameterised.
 Accordingly, grammar identifiers may have corresponding arguments.